 “I can go anywhere, see anything,” Matthias stood up from the seat.

-Mort could practically see the fire in his eyes.
+Mort could practically feel the fire from his eyes.
 There was no stopping him when he was in this state, he had seen it thousands of times before.

 “We don’t understand it’s full capability.
-We barely understand what it even does, how it works… We need more time.”
+We barely understand what it even does, how it works… We need more time,” Mort said.

-“We don’t know that is possible,” Mort spoke the same.
+“We don’t know that is possible,” Mort answered, eyes shut.

 “It allows you to see what they see,” Matthias continued unabated, conveying the same hypothetical they had all been through before.
 “What they saw.
 Can you imagine that?
-It’s incredible, seemingly impossible yes.
-Yet simple, given what the machine is capable of, theoretically.
-Theoretically, it should be able to complete the transference not only with anyone who exists, but with anyone who has existed.
-We both understand that much,” Matthias explained.
+It’s more than extraordinary.
+Impossible.
+Yet not only possible but simple, given what the machine is capable of

-Mort pushed the glasses on his face to their limit, smushed their lenses against his lashes.
+Mort pushed up the glasses on his face to their limit, smushed their lenses against his lashes.

 “And what exactly do you plan to do?”